Binding Documents and Books

 Disadvantages: drying of the glue takes a few hours.

-Alternatively known as “fold and saddle stitch”, a more technical description.
+Alternatively known as “fold and staple”.
+Pages can be all of the same thickness, or optionally the cover page can be thicker than the interior.
 Pages are folded in half and stapled in two places on the fold.
-Up to 25 sheets of paper can be stapled.
+Thicker pages, such as the cover, are first scored (creased) to ensure a smooth, consistent fold.
+Up to 25 sheets of paper can be comfortably stapled.

-Recommended for: education material, tourist guides, instruction manuals, catalogues
+Recommended for: magazines, education material, tourist guides, instruction manuals, catalogues.

 Advantages: very cost effective and quick to assemble, simple and robust.